AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/dev-reports/sql-rpt-bldr.md

 [The SQL Report Builder](../dev-reports/sql-rpt-bldr.md) gives you the power to directly query your data warehouse, view the results, and quickly transform them into a report.
 Using SQL also allows you [to utilize SQL functions that are not available](https://docs.aws.amazon.com/redshift/latest/dg/c_SQL_functions.html) in the Visual or Cohort Report Builders, thus giving you greater control over your data.

-We'd like to mention that calculated columns created using SQL aren't dependent on update cycles, meaning you can iterate on them as you please and immediately see results.
+We'd like to mention that calculated columns created using SQL are not dependent on update cycles, meaning you can iterate on them as you please and immediately see results.

 Note that this only applies to the structure of the column, not the freshness of the data.
 Fresh data is still dependent on successfully completed update cycles.